 There is one small caveat though, and that’s for people not using full frame cameras.

-For example, if you had a 14mm f/2.8 lens, but you put it on a Canon crop sensor body (like a Digital Rebel or a 70D), you would divide 35.7 seconds by 1.6 for a 22.3 second exposure time, and if you were shooting on a Nikon crop sensor (like a D5000) you would divide 35.7 seconds by 1.5 for a 23.8 second exposure time.
+For example, if you had a 14mm f/2.8 lens, but you put it on a Canon crop sensor body (like a Digital Rebel or a 70D), you would divide 35.7 seconds by 1.6 for a 22.3 second exposure time.
+If you were shooting on a Nikon crop sensor (like a D5000), you would divide 35.7 seconds by 1.5 for a 23.8 second exposure time.

-Unlike aperture and shutter speed, there are no rules on what you can set the ISO to, but it’s always important to remember that the higher the ISO, the noisier the image will be.
+Unlike aperture and shutter speed, there are no rules on what you can set the ISO to.
+It’s always important to remember that the higher the ISO, the noisier the image will be.

-Using a full frame camera, you will quite easily get away with setting your ISO to only 3200, but if you have to make compromises due to your sensor size, or your lens, then I would recommend an ISO for 6400.
+Using a full frame camera, you will quite easily get away with setting your ISO to only 3200.
+But if you have to compromises due to your sensor size, or your lens, then I would recommend an ISO for 6400.

 Any higher than that will show too much degradation in the image quality.
 At that point, you’re probably better off pushing it in post-production.